colin-i/actionswf/readme.txt

 A swf with actionscript example is in the example folder for static o language.
 The libactionswf-dev actionswf.h is for c/c++ languages and actionswf.oh is for for o language.
 The files swf.es and action.es has the main functions that can be used; functions from tool.es can be used in rare situations.
+To override a default flag without calling swf_new_ex, write in user home folder .actionswf file (example to override flagpre_log and flag_deprecation_yes, write 8001).
-When using the debug_log flag at swf_new_ex, action,action_sprite,swf_sprite_done calls are logged.
-The syntax is as follow:
+When using the flagpre_log flag, action,action_sprite,swf_sprite_done calls are logged for oaalternative, more is logged at prexx_flags for debugging.
+The log will look like this:

 SpriteId
 ActionInitBool